Python API Reference

 MethodSignatureDescription

-setctx.set(key: str, value: StateValue) -> NoneStore any Python value. bytes/bytearray are stored as raw binary; JSON-serializable types (dict, list, str, int, float, bool, None) are stored as JSON; all other objects (Pydantic models, dataclasses, custom classes) are pickled automatically.
+setctx.set(key: str, value: StateValue) -> NoneStore any Python value via 4-tier dispatch: bytes/bytearray are stored as raw binary; JSON-serializable types (dict, list, str, int, float, bool, None) are stored as JSON; picklable objects (Pydantic models, dataclasses, custom classes) are pickled automatically; unpicklable objects (DB connections, file handles, lambdas) are stored as a live in-process reference (same-process only, excluded from snapshots).

 set_bytesctx.set_bytes(key: str, data: bytes) -> NoneConvenience alias for storing raw binary data.
 Equivalent to ctx.set(key, data) when data is bytes.